 About New Things Under the Sun

 New Things Under the Sun is a free newsletter about recent-ish research on the economics of innovation, science of science, creativity, and discovery.
 It is written to be accessible to non-specialists, but with enough depth for you to understand the methods and evidence for claims made.
-Thanks to generous support from Emergent Ventures at the Mercatus Center, New Things Under the Sun is published every other Tuesday during 2021.
+Thanks to generous support from Emergent Ventures at the Mercatus Center, New Things Under the Sun is published every 10 days or so.

 Sign up to get the newsletter delivered to your email.